xcp-ng/xcp-ng-org/docs/vms/vms.md

 * A warning :warning: sign next to affected VMs and a `vulnerable?` filter in Xen Orchestra.
 These features are available in Xen Orchestra 5.107.0 (latest channel) and 5.106.4 (stable channel).

 :::note
 This detection depends on XAPI accurately reporting PV driver versions.
-Prior to the recent XCP-ng 8.2 and 8.3 updates released in May 2025, this was not the case.
+Prior to the XCP-ng 8.2 and 8.3 updates released in May 2025, this was not the case.
 As a result, the detection tools cannot assess VMs that have not been run since the updates were applied.
 If no driver information is available, a warning will be displayed.
 :::

 :::warning